Test cricket: Popularity

 Supporters of Test cricket, including Adam Gilchrist, argue that it is "the ultimate test of a player's and team's ability".
 However, it has been suggested that Test cricket may be losing popularity, particularly in the face of competition from short form cricket.
 Day/night Test matches have been suggested as one way to address this problem.
 The suggested fall in popularity has been disputed, with a 2019 Marylebone Cricket Club poll showing that 86% of all cricket fans support Test cricket, more than any other format.
 In 2025, after leading Royal Challengers Bangalore to their maiden Indian Premier League title, Virat Kohli stated that “The IPL marks five levels under Test cricket,” highlighting his belief in Test cricket as the superior format in a nation where the sport holds deep cultural importance.
+Furthermore, Test cricket has experienced a revival of interest among fans due to several closely-fought series and the reduction in the number of draws.